just-paja/sails-fixtures/README.md

 # Fixtures for sails

 JSON fixtures.
-Data are automatically loaded and checked every time you lift your sails.
+Data are automatically loaded and checked every time you lift your sails (if you use bootstrap from examples).
+Suggestions and pull requests are welcome.

 ## Howto